CSW connector refactoring

 (my previous answer was not really clear and right, i just thought to GetRecords)

-#8 Updated by Magoni Bruno almost 8 years ago
+#8 Updated by Magoni Bruno about 8 years ago

 - Assignee changed from Van Hoecke Hélène to Mérour Xavier